EnzoFantapieHamang/Akei-java-Mobile-Application/README.md

 # Akei

-Akei is a mobile application developed in Java.
-This academic project gave me the opportunity to learn how to work in a team using the Scrum methodology.
-We started from the requirements analysis and went all the way through to the deployment of the application.
+Akei is a mobile application that we designed and developed for educational purposes using the agile SCRUM method.
+The application is not finished, the design and operation are not complete.

 # Installation

-Clone repository : git clone https://github.com/ton-compte/ton-projet.git
+Clone repository : git clone
-Install dependencies in your project: flutter
+Open project on Android Studio
+Start an AVD
-Run Project.
+Run the project